-The traditional DRB involves only the owner and the GC.
-While it certainly serves an important role in handling disputes between the parties, it still allows for there to be many disputes between other individuals or entities involved in the project.
-If a dispute develops between the GC and a subcontractor, material supplier, service provider, etc., it can cause the project to be delayed or shut down, resulting in additional expenses.
-The comprehensive DRB (CDRB) involves and protects the entire project and all of its involved parties from costly and lengthy adjudication processes.
-It incorporates all of the expanded DRB possibilities and provides a mechanism to prevent and settle all project disputes that develop between any two or more individuals or entities involved in the project.
+The traditional DRB involves only the Owner and the GC.
+While it certainly serves an important role in handling disputes between the Parties, it still allows for there to be many disputes between other individuals or entities involved in the Project.
+If a dispute develops between the GC and a subcontractor, material supplier, service provider, etc., it can cause the Project to be delayed or shut down resulting in additional expenses.
+There is one DRB model that involves and protects the entire Project and all of its involved Parties from costly and lengthy adjudication processes.
+That DRB is called a "Comprehensive DRB" (CDRB).
+The CDRB incorporates all of the expanded DRB possibilities and will provide a mechanism to prevent and settle ALL DISPUTES related to the project that develops between any two or more of the individuals or entities involved in the Project.
 All project participants will be required to be involved in the DRB process.
-Those project participants are obligated to settle their disputes in-house through the DRB and no one should be able to force any participant into outside arbitration or litigation because of the preexisting DRB agreement.
+Those Project participants are obligated to settle their disputes "In-House" through the DRB and no one should be able to force any participant into outside arbitration or litigation because of the pre-existing DRB Agreement.

-DRBs can be put together by the parties on their own; however, it is advisable to consult a professional DRB service provider who can assist the owner in the formulation and composition of the DRB and provide estimated related costs to be given to the project bidders.
-A DRB service provider can also assist in the selection of the DRB neutrals from their established and trained DRB panel.
-A DRB service provider should also handle the complete coordination of the DRB activities, including the regularly scheduled meetings, jobsite visits, and all of the applicable paperwork including the issuance of the official advisory opinion, mediation settlement agreement, arbitration award, DRB member agreements, and mediation agreements and/or arbitration agreements, if applicable.
-If all of the DRB members are selected from within one DRB service provider's panel, the service provider should be able to issue one monthly invoice (rather than three individual invoices) for the services and expenses of the DRB and its members, which will greatly simplify the responsibilities of the parties in the administration of the DRB.
+DRBs can be put together by the Parties on their own; however, it is advisable to utilize a Professional DRB Service Provider who can assist the Owner in the formulation and composition of the DRB and to assist in providing the estimated related costs to be given to the Project bidders.
+A DRB Service Provider can also assist in the selection of the DRB neutrals from their established and trained DRB Panel.
+A DRB Service Provider should also handle the complete coordination of the DRB activities including the regularly scheduled meetings, jobsite visits, and all of the applicable paperwork including the issuance of the official "Advisory Opinion", Mediation Settlement Agreement, Arbitration Award, DRB Member Agreements and Mediation Agreements and/or Arbitration Agreements, if applicable.
+If all of the DRB Members are selected from within one DRB Service Provider's Panel, the Service Provider should also be able to issue one monthly invoice for the services and expenses of the DRB and its members, which will greatly simplify the responsibilities of the Parties in the administration of the DRB, rather than receiving three individual invoices for the expenses and fees of the DRB Members.